Llinic, a LED laser therapy device for skincare improves skin elasticity with a futuristic mask.

 The unit works by placing a special mask (see Daft Punk above) on the face and scalp, and intervenes using different wavelengths of light.

 Llinic can be successful in its market niche, for the simple reason that it respects all current trends.
 The Korean company has produced genuine professional grade LED laser therapy.
 Allows a treatment with high standards (480 LEDs for both face and hair) without leaving home.
 It reflects the new health awareness, because it aims to stimulate the body's natural abilities to regenerate.
 It does not generate heat and has no complications whatsoever.

-Not only LED laser therapy, in short: more and more often we will "help" to improve the appearance avoiding invasive procedures and trying to reduce or eliminate the need to go to a spa for similar treatments.
+Not only LED laser therapy, in summary: more and more often we will "help" to improve the appearance by avoiding invasive procedures and trying to reduce or eliminate the need to go to a spa for similar treatments.